Patrick Miller of Dalswinton

-Patrick Miller of Dalswinton, just north of Dumfries (1731–1815) was a Scottish banker, shareholder in the Carron Company engineering works and inventor.
-Miller is buried in a tomb against the southern wall of Greyfriars Kirkyard in Edinburgh.
+Patrick Miller of Dalswinton (1731–1815) was a Scottish banker and inventor who served as Deputy Governor of the Bank of Scotland.
+He engineered the ship Experiment of Leith for the Swedish Navy, and was involved in a boat project with William Symington which later led to the paddle steamer Charlotte Dundas.

 Early life

 Miller was born in Glasgow, the third son of William Miller of Glenlee, and his wife, Janet Hamilton.
 After attending the University of Glasgow, he decided to take up banking as his trade, since the Scottish economy was growing.

 Career

 By November 1760, Miller became partners with William Ramsay of Barnton, merchants and bankers, in Edinburgh.
 In 1767, he was elected to the court of the Bank of Scotland where he implemented a number of reforms, particularly the introduction of note exchange, whereby the bank agreed to accept notes of its competitors.
 Thanks to his improvements, the bank successfully endured a banking crisis in 1772.
+Miller was a shareholder in the Carron Company.

 In his final years, he served as Deputy Governor of the Bank of Scotland; he was succeeded by Adam Rolland of Gask FRSE upon his death.